 These buds have a great build quality.
 They have a similarly plastic feel as the Nothing Ear (1) Truly Wireless but feel a bit more solid.
 They're also certified IP54 for resistance against dust and water splashes, which is higher than the IPX4 rating of their sibling headphones.

-These buds have an overly bright sound profile.
-Although they have a 'Bass Lock' feature, which is an auto EQ that's advertised to detect bass loss while you're using the earbuds, they still struggle to deliver the same amount of bass as in-ear headphones like the Nothing Ear (1) Truly Wireless due to their earbud design.
-It's disappointing if you enjoy genres like EDM and rock, which benefit from thump, rumble, and boom.
-That said, this sound profile is still well suited for vocal-centric content like folk or podcasts, as the mid-range can reproduce vocals and instruments clearly and accurately.
+Using firmware 220.127.116.11, these buds have a somewhat neutral sound profile and deliver more bass than when first released.
+However, although they have a 'Bass Lock' feature, which is an auto EQ that's advertised to detect bass loss while you're using the earbuds, the buds don't deliver quite as much bass as in-ear headphones like the Nothing Ear (1) Truly Wireless due to their one-size-fits-all earbud design.
+Still, mixes have some warmth and punch to them.
+Vocals and instruments are present, too, although they're weak due to a dip in the mid-range.
 Their companion app also offers a graphic EQ and presets to help you customize their sound.

-Depending on how you're wearing the earbuds, you may experience more or less bass, as their one-size-fits-all design can cause bass variation.
-If you have a smaller ear concha, the buds will sit at a downward angle and will increase the bass slightly.
-If you have a larger concha and you have the ideal fit, you'll experience bass that's more representative of our sound profile graph.
-You can see a comparison of different passes here.
+Depending on how you wear the earbuds, you may experience more or less bass, as their one-size-fits-all design can cause bass variation.
+If you have a smaller ear concha, the buds will sit at a downward angle and increase the bass slightly.
+If you have a larger concha and the ideal fit, you'll experience bass more representative of our sound profile graph.
+You can see a comparison of different passes (using the original frequency response we measured) and their variation here.

-The bass accuracy is sub-par.
-Even though the manufacturer advertises them to have an auto EQ to help improve their bass delivery, they lack bass across the range due to their earbud design.
-In songs with a thumpy bassline, like New Person, Same Old Mistakes by Tame Impala, the rumble and boom is noticeably light-handed, making the track sound somewhat hollow.
-There's still some punch in the mix, but it isn't as prominent as the Nothing Ear (1) Truly Wireless.
+The bass accuracy is great.
+While they have an auto EQ to help improve their bass delivery, they lack low-bass due to their earbud design.
+In songs with a thumpy bassline, like New Person, Same Old Mistakes by Tame Impala, the rumble and boom is noticeably light, making the track sound somewhat hollow.
+That said, they can reproduce more mid to high-bass, which helps keep some punch and warmth in audio.

-The mid accuracy is excellent.
-In contrast to the bass range, the mids are pretty flat and neutral, resulting in clear, present, and accurate vocals and instruments.
-In songs like No Plan by David Bowie, the vocals sound rich and crisp throughout the mix.
+The mid accuracy is great.
+The low-mid is flat and balanced, resulting in present vocals and instruments.
+However, the dip in the mid to high-mid pushes these sounds to the back of the mix and weakens them.
+In songs like No Plan by David Bowie, the vocals sound a little distant throughout the mix.

-The peaks and dips performance is good.
-The low-mid is uneven, resulting in less thump and rumble at low frequencies but more boom at higher frequencies.
-A wide peak across the high-bass to low-mid adds a bit more boom to mixes, while a dip in the mid-mid affects the right driver more prominently, nudging vocals and instruments to the back of the mix.
-A peak between the high-mid to low-treble makes vocals and instruments sound a little harsh, while the peak in the mid-treble turns sibilants like cymbals piercing.
+The peaks and dips performance is decent.
+The low-bass is uneven, resulting in less thump at low frequencies but more rumble at higher frequencies.
+A peak across in the low-mid muddies vocals and instruments, while a dip in the mid-mid affects the right driver more prominently and pushes vocals and instruments to the back of the mix.
+A peak between the low to mid-treble affects the right driver more so, making vocals and instruments sound a little harsh, and turning sibilants like cymbals piercing.

-The Nothing Ear (stick)'s imaging performance is great.
-Although this manufacturer has only produced two headphones, they tend to have good ergonomics and quality control.
+The Nothing Ear (stick)'s imaging performance is good Although this manufacturer has only produced a couple of headphones, they tend to have good ergonomics and quality control.
 Our unit's L/R drivers have a tight bass and transparent treble reproduction.
-They're also well-matched, although there's a small peak in the phase response between the high-bass to mid-mid, which sounds like minor warping.
-However, it's hard to hear with real-life content, and you're unlikely to encounter this with your own product usage, especially as imaging can vary between units.
+They're also well-matched, although there's a small peak in the phase response in the mid-treble.
+However, while we could hear a small amount of warping during our sweeps, it isn't easy to notice with real-life content.
+However, keep in mind that imaging can vary between units.

 The passive soundstage performance is bad, but that's normal from earbuds.
 Thanks to their fit, they can create a more open sound, but your audio still doesn't seem immersive seems like it's coming from inside your head rather than from speakers placed in the room around you.